World Health Organization says COVID-19 outbreak a pandemic | CBC News

 Rome's usual boisterous hum was reduced to a whisper as Italy's 62 million people were told to mostly stay home.
 Though shops, cafes and restaurants remained open, police around the country were enforcing rules that customers stay one metre apart and certain businesses shutter by 6 p.m.

-Authorities said 631 people have died of COVID-19 in Italy, with an increase of 168 fatalities recorded Tuesday.
-The health crisis was dealing a serious blow to the country's economy — the third-largest of the 19 countries using the euro — and threatened instability worldwide.
+The health crisis was dealing a serious blow to Italy's economy — the third-largest of the 19 countries using the euro — and threatened instability worldwide.

 Markets across Asia dropped Wednesday despite Wall Street's gains a day earlier.
 Investors seemed encouraged by promises by U.S. President Donald Trump of a relief package to cushion economic pain from the outbreak.
 Governments around Asia and elsewhere have also announced billions of dollars in stimulus funds, including packages revealed in Japan on Tuesday and Australia on Wednesday.